Natural Steps, Arkansas: Steamboat landing

-The Battle of Palarm
+Battle of Palarm

-This was a battle that began with the Brooks-Baxter War and occurred on the stern wheel steamboat "Hallie" on May 8, 1874.
+This was a battle that began with the Brooks–Baxter War and occurred on the stern-wheel steamboat Hallie on May 8, 1874.
 Palarm is a small community on the north side of the Arkansas River from Natural Steps.

 Robert W. Meriwether of the Faulkner County Historical Society wrote:

 After stopping at Natural Steps to take on fuel wood, the "Hallie" was proceeding upstream.
 Suddenly a "terrific volley" of shots was fired at the steamer from behind rocks along the northern (eastern) bank of the river near Palarm.
 The Hallie Rifles returned the fire.
 The shooting continued for ten to fifteen minutes.
 One stray bullet pierced the supply pipe between the vessel's boiler and engine, thus cutting off its power, and the boat drifted downriver, out of gun range, and lodged on the southern (western) shore.
 The boat's captain, a pilot, and one rifleman were killed; the other pilot and three or four riflemen were wounded.
 One source stated that the Brooks regiment suffered one man killed and three wounded; another report was that five men were killed and "quite a number" wounded.